Wi-Form/Wi-Form/README.md

 ` python main.py -i wlan0mon -l -o /home/user/Desktop `

 This command will show collection of data in realtime and save the output file on the desktop.

+## Post processing

+Post-processing / Making the mesh
+The process of making the pointcloud into a solid mesh a multiple stepped process.
+The process uses two programs to generate the mesh:
+- Blender 2.7
+	- With the cvs importer plugin <a href="https://blenderartists.org/t/a-script-to-import-a-csv-file-and-create-meshes-for-blender-2-5x-or-later/501410">Link to plugin</a>
+- Meshmixer

+Keep in mind this is an experimental process, so play around with the settings until you get something that you think works.

+    1. Import to blender using the csv importer

+    2. Export as DAE

+    3. Open DAE in meshmixer
+        Render->
+        [*] Show Vertex Normals

+    4. Filters->Point Set →
+        [*] Compute Normals Neighbors 14
+        [*] Flip Normals checked

+    5. Filters->SamplingFilters->
+        [*] Poisson-disk Samples: 5000
+        [*] Base Mesh Sampling Checked

+    6. Filters->Point Set->Surface Reconstruction
+        [*] Poisson Octree: 12
+        [*] Solver: 7

+    7. Filters->Remeshing->
+        [*] LS3, 3 Iterations (default)

+    8. Filters->Sampling->Vertex
+        [*] Attrib Transfer Source: *.ply
+        [*] Target: Poisson Mesh

+    9. Transfer Geometry
+        [*] Transfer Normal

+    10. Filters->Cleaning->
+        [*] Remove Duplicate Vertex

+    11. Export as STL